Hiring a Qualified Disability Lawyer in Florida

 To learn about fees for representation, see: "How do disability lawyers get paid?"

 These statistics are in keeping with the national average, though.
-It is well-known throughout every state of the country that most applications for disability are denied—in fact, initial claims for disability are denied so regularly, a common misconception has developed that there is an unwritten policy in the Social Security Administration (SSA), which dictates that all claims be denied at least once before they are approved.
+It is well-known throughout every state of the country that most applications for disability are denied'in fact, initial claims for disability are denied so regularly, a common misconception has developed that there is an unwritten policy in the Social Security Administration (SSA), which dictates that all claims be denied at least once before they are approved.

-While SSA has no such policy, written or unwritten, it is easy to see why the general public has reached this conclusion, given that so many social security disability examiners deny claims that are later approved by an administrative law judge in a disability hearing (if the applicant is persistent and doesn't give up, that is).
+While SSA has no such policy, written or unwritten, it is easy to see why the general public has reached this conclusion, given that so many Social Security Disability examiners deny claims that are later approved by an administrative law judge in a disability hearing (if the applicant is persistent and doesn't give up, that is).

-Disability cases in which claimants are represented by a disability lawyer are more likely to be approved, and some judges even advise claimants who show up to their hearing without a lawyer of their right to legal representation before the proceedings begin (Hint Hint!).
+Of course, these bleak statistics in no way mean that your represented by a disability lawyer are more likely to be approved, and some judges even advise claimants who show up to their hearing without a lawyer of their right to legal representation before the proceedings begin (Hint Hint!).

 At every level of consideration in the disability determination process, having a lawyer or non attorney rep involved can improve your chances of being approved for benefits, or at the very least make the process easier for you average individual, who probably does not have a full understanding of the type of evidence or documentation that must be provided to the judge in order to meet the legal definition of disability.

-Social Security Disability and SSI Disability
+Social Security Disability SSI Questions